 - Examine the terms of your contract carefully and, if possible, have it reviewed by a lawyer before accepting the job offer.
 Find out what rights and restrictions govern your ability to terminate your employment contract.
 Make sure you fully understand the financial and other conditions of the job offer.

-Before departing Australia, consider advising people and organisations you deal with of your forwarding address.
+Before departing Australia, advise people and organisations you deal with of your forwarding address.
 If you're unsure of where you'll be living overseas, it's often useful to have your mail forwarded to a friend or family member.

 You can also use the services of a commercial organisation to forward mail to you overseas.
 Check the Yellow Pages directory under 'Postal Services' for company details.
-Please note that Australian missions cannot receive or store personal mail on your behalf.
+Australian missions can't receive or store personal mail on your behalf.

 Money and valuables